zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 I have created a new [notebook](https://www.kaggle.com/code/ironbar/2020-solution-script-prediction-selection?scriptVersionId=205391943) to see if
 I can improve the selection of 2020 solution predictions.

-TODO: 2020 solution, combined solution, all in 1.

 #### 2020 solution

 First attempts get scores of 20 and 21.5, which implies a top_1 accuracy of 76% and 82% respectively.